luccs271course-spring2018/lab11-mgonzalez28-lab9/Answers.md

 - What is the time complexity of `MyHashMap.size()`, and how could you make it much more efficient?
   - Time complexity is O(n).
 You could make it more efficient by increasing size everytime you add an item.
 - How does this implementation compare to one where you would directly use your linked `Node` class from the earlier assignment?
 Answer briefly in terms of ease of implementation, correctness, reliability, and performance.
-  - Both are realiable, but as far as implementaion, linked node class was easier to implement.
-The upside to a more in-depth implementation is that allows for better performance in MyHasMap.
+  - Both are realiable, but as far as implementation, linked node class was easier to implement.
+The upside to a more in-depth implementation is that it allows for a better performance in MyHasMap.